Video quality: Video quality artifacts

+Examples of video quality metrics

+This section lists examples of video quality metrics.

 Training and performance evaluation

 Since objective video quality models are expected to predict results given by human observers, they are developed with the aid of subjective test results.
 During the development of an objective model, its parameters should be trained so as to achieve the best correlation between the objectively predicted values and the subjective scores, often available as mean opinion scores (MOS).

-The most widely used subjective test materials are in the public domain and include still pictures, motion pictures, streaming video, high definition, 3-D (stereoscopic), and special-purposes picture quality-related datasets.
+The most widely used subjective test materials are in the public domain and include still pictures, motion pictures, streaming video, high definition, 3-D (stereoscopic), and special-purpose picture quality-related datasets.
 These so-called databases are created by various research laboratories around the world.
 Some of them have become de facto standards, including several public-domain subjective picture quality databases created and maintained by the Laboratory for Image and Video Engineering (LIVE) as well the Tampere Image Database 2008.
 A collection of databases can be found in the QUALINET Databases repository.
 The Consumer Digital Video Library (CDVL) hosts freely available video test sequences for model development.